tcrurav/ReactResponsiveBoxes/README.md

 ## Getting Started

-The final result looks like this, i.e. a simple CRUD without update.
+The final result looks like this, i.e. responsive.

 ![Screenshot](/screenshots/screenshot-01.gif)